-The purpose of a bidet is clearly to help you clean up after using the toilet.
-Its advantages are even clearer; it is cheaper than wipes or toilet paper, financially and environmentally.
+A bidet's purpose is to help you clean up after using the toilet.
+Its advantages are even clearer; it is financially and environmentally cheaper than wipes or toilet paper.
 How does a bidet work exactly?
-Most people have a basic idea of how a bidet does what it does, but read on for a deeper understanding.
+Most people have a basic idea of how a bidet does what it does but read on for a deeper understanding.

 Does it require electricity?
 Do you need to remodel your bathroom to install one?
 Are there different types of bidets?
 We answer these questions and more in this article.
 Already convinced you need one?
 Look at our recommendations for the best bidet attachments and converter kits.

 Related read: How does a composting toilet work?

 A brief history of the bidet